matematiflo/CompAssistedMath2024/Lean/Projects/09. Lagrange polynomials (Linear Algebra 1)/Lagrange.md

 Proseminar on computer-assisted mathematics, Heidelberg, Summer Semester 2024

-In this project sketch, we define Lagrange polynomials and show that they form a basis of the vector space of bounded polynomials.
+In this project sketch, we define Lagrange polynomials and show that they form a basis of the vector space of polynomials $'P_n'$ of a finite degree $'n \in N_0'$.
 This is also called the 'Lagrange Interpolation Theorem'.

 ```lean
 import Mathlib.Analysis.SpecialFunctions.Pow.Real